-What will the executive leaders share on their social media accounts?
-What topics are valuable to them and what audiences do they want to attract?
+What should leadership share on their social media accounts?
+What topics can they speak to with authority?
+What kind of following do they want to attract?

-While getting executives to share on social media is not necessarily challenging, there still needs to be some strategy at play here.
+While getting executives to engage with employees on LinkedIn or tweet a photo of their dog is a great start, there still needs to be some social strategy at play.

 - What kind of tone or voice will the executives have?